-Frontier markets-countries such as Nigeria, Argentina, Vietnam and Cambodia, whose financial markets are considered insufficiently transparent or liquid to qualify as emerging economies-are home to almost a third of the world's population.
+Frontier markets-countries such as Nigeria, Ecuador, Vietnam, Cambodia and Romania, whose financial markets are considered insufficiently transparent or liquid to qualify as emerging economies-are home to almost a third of the world's population.
 Of the 10 fastest growing economies worldwide, eight are frontier markets, according to HSBC.
 Half of the countries that global advertising agency, Ogilvy & Mather, determined would be key to middle-class consumer growth over the next decade are frontier markets.

 For multinational companies and for portfolio investors, frontier markets represent an unrivaled opportunity to tap into a rare growth story that combines a swelling population, rising incomes, rapidly increasing connectivity, innovative business communities, and surging economic growth.
-For aspiring business leaders, the frontiers offer a chance to be involved in a growth story that will not only be professionally fulfilling and diverse, but can also have tremendous human, environmental and social impact.
+For aspiring business leaders, frontier markets offer access to a growth story that will not only be professionally fulfilling and diverse, but can also have tremendous human, environmental and social impact.

 Relatively few are grasping this opportunity, though, deterred by a lack of reliable information and data from the frontiers and a perception that risk is higher than in more-developed markets.
-This course will guide students through the fog, providing them with a clear understanding of the opportunities and challenges in frontier markets, and a vision for how they can play a part in the development of some of the word's most exciting economies, businesses, peoples, and ideas.
+This course will guide students through the fog, providing them with a clear understanding of the opportunities and challenges in frontier markets, and a vision for how they can play a part in the development of some of the world's most exciting economies, businesses, peoples, and ideas.